tagomoris/msgpack-inspect/README.md

 ## Example

-This is a example to inspect a data from STDIN.
+This is an example to inspect a data from STDIN.
 The data corresponds to `{"compact":true,"schema":0}` in JSON.

 ```